vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/products/reordering.rst

 .. image:: reordering/reordering-rule-configuration.png
    :align: center
-   :alt: Configure the reordering rule in Odoo.
+   :alt: Configure the reordering rule in Leansoft.

 Manually trigger reordering rules using the scheduler
 =====================================================